 - Must ESL students enter in English?
 Students for whom English is not the first language may submit an entry in their native language.
-This entry must be accompanied by an interpretive translation.
+An interpretive translation must accompany this entry.
 Translators should make every effort to retain the same level of language and accuracy as that of the student's original entry. - May a student use unacceptable language in an entry?
-The Reflections Program makes no restriction on content or subject in the literature category.
-Students who are submitting entries created in a school setting should be mindful of school and/or Local or Texas PTA standards for writing.
-Judges should be reminded that entries are to be reviewed solely for creativity, artistic merit, and interpretation of the theme.
+The Reflections Program does not restrict content or subject in the literature category.
+Students submitting entries created in a school setting should be mindful of school and/or Local or Texas PTA standards for writing.
+Judges should be reminded that entries are to be reviewed solely for creativity, artistic merit, and theme interpretation.